 She had not looked at him nor had she uttered a word since supper had begun.
 She had not even bothered to look at him after he had just asked her a question.
 Feeling his temper begin to flare, he cleared his throat and looked at her.

-I asked you a question."
-He said, an edge in his voice.
+I asked you a question," he said, an edge in his voice.
 Téa looked up at him and responded before turning away once again.
 For the first time since he had met her, she looked compliant.
 However, she looked at him and asked him a question that surprised him.

 "Will you bed me tonight?"
 Seto looked back at her, the obvious surprise and shock showing in his eyes and on his face.
 She hadn't failed to surprise him once since they met.

-"Do you promise?"
-She asked, causing him to look at her in surprise once again.
+"Do you promise?" she asked, causing him to look at her in surprise once again.
 Promise?
 She looked at him as though she were a child.

-"Yes."
-He scoffed, watching as she gave him a quick smile before she turned away and began to eat her supper.
+"What foolishness is that?
+I said that I will not bed you, so I will not," he scoffed, watching as she gave him a quick smile before she turned away and began to eat her supper.

 Téa looked up as the door of her chamber opened, but she didn't bother to turn around.

 "Ah, Mary.
-You may leave the milk on my table and please bring me another bowl for my herbs."
-She said as she continued crushing the herbs she had picked from her garden.
+You may leave the milk on my table and please bring me another bowl for my herbs," she said as she continued crushing the herbs she had picked from her garden.